 - Yard and estate sales: Generally, individuals hosting yard or estate sales are trying to liquidate as many items as possible in a short time frame.
 These individuals may be willing to allow you to purchase many items for a large discount.

-Keeping track of your sold inventory and finances, and managing your thrift store overall, can be very time-consuming.
-To mitigate that, invest in robust thrift store software that will help you automate and streamline your processes.
+Keeping track of sold inventory, overseeing your finances, and managing your thrift store can be very time-consuming.
+To reduce your workload, invest in robust thrift store software that will help you automate and streamline your processes.

 In particular, look for software with the following features:

-- Inventory management: Easily track your inventory to ensure that you keep it moving and stay on top of sourcing before you get low on inventory.
+- Inventory management: Easily track your inventory to ensure that it’s moving, and stay on top of sourcing before it runs low.

 - Discounting: Discount specific departments and color code your price tags to reflect deals.
 Plus, offer sales for specific groups, such as employees, seniors, or volunteers.

-- Point of sale (POS) and receipts: Accept various payment methods, such as credit cards, debit cards, cash, and more.
+- Point of sale (POS) and receipts: Accept various payment methods, such as credit cards, debit cards, cash, and mobile wallets.
 Plus, provide customers with print or email receipts.

-- Donations: Research solutions with donation capabilities if you run a nonprofit thrift store.
-The right software will encourage customers to donate by rounding up their purchase to the nearest dollar and will track in-kind donations to help you maximize revenue and inventory.
-Plus, you can send thank-yous to your kind donors!
+- Donations: If you run a nonprofit thrift store, you’ll need a solution to handle donations.
+The right software will encourage customers to donate by rounding up their purchase to the nearest dollar and will track in-kind gifts to help you maximize revenue and inventory.
+Plus, you can send thank you notes to your kind donors!

 - Reporting and analytics: Stay on top of your data with reporting and analytics features that will help you improve your store operations to generate more revenue.